erasmus-without-paper/ewp-mobility-data-model/README.md

 =============================================

-The data model has been updated with respect to the current XML schemas, with one exception: The Learning Agreement Component change/snapshot structures have never been part of the model, and still aren't.
-The Learning Agreement and LA Component entities have been stripped of all attributes, as these were suggestions not reflected in the XML schemas.
+The data model has been updated with respect to the current XML schemas, with one exception: The (Learning Agreement) Component change structure has never been part of the model, and still isn't.

 WP3 Data Model
 ==============